 Pick a spot for your dog to sleep.
-Most dogs will go where you tell them if you establish dominance over the house first.
+Most dogs will go where you tell them if you first establish dominance over the house.

-But, some dogs will want to try to choose their own sleeping spot.
-This isn’t necessarily a bad thing, but it could be the start of controlling behavior.
+But, some dogs will want to try to choose their sleeping spot.
+This isn’t necessarily a bad thing, but it could start controlling behavior.

-So, if you want to stay in control of your canine friend, you be the one to pick the sleeping place.
+So, if you want to stay in control of your canine friend, you need to pick the sleeping place.

 A nice bed is a must.
 For extra comfort and joint support, consider getting an orthopedic dog bed.
-Sure, dogs will sleep on the floor, but many dogs will prefer sleeping somewhere soft and comfortable.
-Sites like bedbathandbeyond have so many choices of beds that you shouldn’t have any trouble finding something suitable.
+Sure, dogs will sleep on the floor, but many prefer sleeping somewhere soft and comfortable.

 Don’t share your bed

 Do not, under any circumstances, share your bed with a young pup.
 This is how aggression can start.
-By putting your pup on the same “level” as you, he may start to get the idea that he’s in control, or that he “owns” you.
+By putting your pup on the same “level” as you, he may begin to realize that he’s in control or that he “owns” you.

-With puppies, it’s important to establish routine and a “pecking order.”
-They actually like being directed and having a job to do.
+With puppies, it’s essential to establish a routine and a “pecking order.”
+They like being directed and having a job to do.
 When there’s no structure or order, they get frustrated and anxious, and that’s when trouble starts.

 Put toys on the bed

-Put toys, or other familiar things, on the dog bed if he’s not getting the idea that it’s his.
-This can help associate good smells with the bed, and make it more likely that he will use it.
+Put toys, or other familiar things, on dog beds to help dogs understand the bed belongs to them.
+This can help associate good smells with the bed and make the dog more likely to use it.

 A bone on the bed can also encourage routine hygiene.
-The constant chewing and gnawing is good for a dog’s teeth, assuming he is otherwise in good health.
+The constant chewing and gnawing are suitable for a dog’s teeth, assuming he is otherwise in good health.
 Just make sure it’s a raw bone.

 Associate the bed with calmness

-If your dog starts to associate the bed with aggression or becomes dominant, it’s important to nip this in the bud before it becomes serious.
-Your dog might try guarding the bed, becoming more territorial, and this will only get worse.
+If your dog starts to associate the bed with aggression or becomes dominant, it’s essential to nip this in the bud before it becomes severe.
+Your dog might try guarding the bed, becoming more territorial, which will only worsen.

 It’s a mistake most dog owners make to let this aggression happen.
 They feed it.
 Don’t do that.
-You can stop it by asserting your own calm, but dominant, position in the household.
+You can stop it by asserting your calm but dominant position in the household.
 Dogs are natural followers.
-But, when they get no direction, they will get confused and act like the “alpha” in the absence of one.
+But, when they get no direction, they will get confused and act like the “alpha” in the absence.

 Dale Hollingshead works as a manager in a home improvement center.
 He enjoys writing about living well.
-His posts can be found mostly on lifestyle and home living sites.
+His posts can be found primarily on lifestyle and home living sites.